Table of Contents

 - Renal ultrasound

-There is no cure for the 22q11.2 deletion syndrome.
+There is no cure for 22q11.2 deletion syndrome.
 Management is aimed at treating the associated features of the disease.
-Treatment revolves around a multidisciplinary approach with the aim to improve the function of affected organ systems.
+Treatment revolves around a multidisciplinary approach with the aim of improving the function of affected organ systems.